-8.2.2 GENERAL EMPLOYMENT DESIGNATION
+8.2.3 GENERAL EMPLOYMENT DESIGNATION

-- a) To provide locations for existing, new and/or relocating manufacturing, assembly, distribution and service industrial uses. - b) To provide locations in the City for a broad range of employment and office uses. - c) To separate General Employment areas from other sensitive land uses, particularly residential, due to potential adverse effects. - d) To provide some locations in the General Employment designation for lowintensity, industrial uses, and offices that have a limited effect on the surrounding environment and that are generally small-scale.
+- a) To provide locations for existing, new and/or relocating manufacturing, assembly, distribution and service industrial uses. - b) To provide locations in the city for a broad range of employment and office uses. - c) To separate General Employment areas from other sensitive land uses, particularly residential, due to potential adverse effects. - d) To provide some locations in the General Employment designation for lowintensity, industrial uses, and offices that have a limited effect on the surrounding environment and that are generally small-scale.
 These uses can usually be located close to other sensitive land uses, including residential land uses, without significant adverse effects if appropriate site plan design features are used and if appropriate mitigation measures are incorporated.

-- a) The following uses may be permitted within the General Employment designation: - (i) industrial uses that involve assembling, fabricating, manufacturing, processing, warehousing and distribution uses, repair activities, communications, utilities, transportation, storage, service trades and construction uses; office uses; research and information processing; automotive commercial uses; and large-scale motor vehicle dealerships; - (ii) a limited range of accessory retail uses such as convenience stores, and a full range of accessory service commercial uses such as restaurants and banks, subject to the provisions of Subsection 8.2.3.2 d) of this Plan; - (iii) a limited range of recreational uses such as fitness centres and gyms, subject to the provisions of Subsection 8.2.3.2 e) and 8.2.3.2 f) of this Plan; - (iv) adult entertainment uses, subject to the provisions of Subsection 8.2.3.2 g) of this Plan; - (v) in locations adjacent to residential and other sensitive land uses, only uses that would have limited adverse effects on the surrounding area shall be permitted.
+- a) The following uses may be permitted within the General Employment designation: - (i) industrial uses that involve assembling, fabricating, manufacturing, processing, warehousing and distribution uses, repair activities, communications, utilities, transportation, storage, service trades and construction uses; office uses; research and information processing;

+- automotive commercial uses, including large-scale motor vehicle dealerships; - (ii) a limited range of accessory retail uses such as convenience stores, and a full range of accessory service commercial uses such as restaurants and banks, subject to the provisions of Subsection 8.2.2 c) of this Plan; - (iii) a limited range of recreation uses such as fitness centres and gyms, subject to the provisions of Subsections 8.2.2 d) and e) of this Plan; - (iv) adult entertainment uses, subject to the provisions of Subsection 8.2.3(2) d) of this Plan; and - (v) in locations adjacent to residential and other sensitive land uses, only uses that would have limited adverse effects on the surrounding area shall be permitted. - b) The City will encourage the retention of existing manufacturing uses and permit a wide range of manufacturing uses at these locations. - c) A range of building heights and development intensities shall be permitted within areas designated as General Employment. - d) Regulations relating to the location of adult entertainment establishments shall be included in the Zoning By-law and shall be based on the following: - (i) a separation distance of four hundred (400) m from land uses that are sensitive to adult entertainment uses, such as residential, schools, places of worship and assembly, retail and service commercial uses and day care centres; - (ii) properties containing adult entertainment establishments shall not abut a Provincial Freeway, Major Arterial or Multi-Purpose Arterial Street; and - (iii) restrictions on the number and size of establishments and the establishment of a separation distance between them, which may be reduced when they are separated by a major barrier such as a Provincial Freeway.